-Microfiber is one of the key tools used by Green Cleaning Services.
+Microfiber is one of the essential tools used in green cleaning.

 Green Cleaning Services and Microfiber